CXF fonts are CAD specific line fonts. These can be created and edited with QCAD.

 Table of Contents

 QCAD comes with a collection of line fonts in its own CXF format.
 Line fonts are sometimes used in CAD instead of TrueType fonts.
 Line fonts are also often used for engraving or other further processing.
+QCAD can use any TTF font installed on the system and CXF fonts available in its fonts directory.

 QCAD can load and edit fonts in CXF format.